gvwilson/thirdbit/src/fiction/in-heck/index.md

 Dockety's voice buzzed sharply.
 "You must not involve them."

-Gumption ran a hand over his head and flicked away the drops.
+Gumption ran a hand over his head and flicked the raindrops off his fingers.
 "Why not?
 They're just tryin' to keep folk safe."